Arrival in Warsaw

 Morning:

-Zamosc, a UNESCO World Heritage site in southeastern Poland, was established in the 16th century by Chancellor Jan Zamojski.
-Modeled after the Italian concept of an “ideal city” and designed by Padua-born architect Bernardo Morando, Zamosc is a pinnacle of Renaissance urban planning.
-Situated on a key trade route connecting Western and Northern Europe to the Black Sea, the town quickly attracted Jewish, Italian, Armenian, Hungarian, and Greek merchants, forming a vibrant, multicultural community of up to twelve nationalities.
-The Old City of Zamosc today preserves this unique blend of Italian and Central European architectural traditions.
+Zamosc, a UNESCO World Heritage site in southeastern Poland, was established in the 16th century by Chancellor Jan Zamoyski.
+Modeled after the Italian concept of an “ideal city” and designed by Padua-born architect Bernardo Morando, Zamosc is considered a pinnacle of Renaissance urban planning.
+Situated on a key trade route connecting Western and Northern Europe with the Black Sea, the town quickly attracted Jewish, Italian, Armenian, Hungarian, and Greek merchants, creating a vibrant multicultural community of up to twelve nationalities.
+Today, the Old City of Zamosc preserves this unique blend of Italian and Central European architectural traditions.
 We’ll explore these highlights during a guided tour.

 Afternoon: